Would it be easy for you to respond?

 Commitment to Yourself

-Do you have a commitment to yourself to live your life with meaning?
+Do you have a commitment to yourself to live your life aligned with what gives it meaning?
 Do your actions reflect this?
 If not, what needs to change?
 What is your next step?
 And the one that appears after that…?

 “Life has no meaning.
 Each of us has meaning and we bring it to life.